abhishekumrawal/Community-IM/README.md

 Umrawal, A. K., Quinn, C. J., and Aggarwal, V.  (2022).
 Leveraging the Community Structure of a Social Network for Maximizing the Spread of Influence.
 IEEE Transactions on Emerging Technologies on Computational Intelligence (TETCI).

-For questions, email to aumrawal@purdue.edu
+For questions, send an email at aumrawal@purdue.edu.